 If you're not permitted to tip, a special treat, such as homemade cookies or fudge, is a good way to thank someone who has been exceptionally kind and attentive.
 You might also consider making a donation to the organization in that person's name.

 After sweating it out with your trainer all year long, you might find you've become quite close with him.
-Charlotte Ford, author of 21st-Century Etiquette, suggests this generous tip especially if you have an ongoing relationship with the professional and believe you have received above-average service.
+Consider this generous tip especially if you have an ongoing relationship with the professional and believe you have received above-average service.
 Besides, you might need him to give your sessions a bit of a boost after you've gobbled up some of those holiday feasts and treats.

 For a handyman in your building who makes repairs for you regularly, a tip is a nice gesture.
 Tilt your tip toward the higher end of the range if the handyman is available at all hours and does repairs at a moment's notice.
 But if you're an apartment dweller, be sure to check your building association's policy before tipping any of its workers.
 Some may collect lump sums from residents and then divvy up the contributions between the appropriate people.